Racers chase a three kilogram wheel of cheese down the hill

 - Despite being briefly knocked unconscious, who won the women’s race and what did she say about her victory?

-- What is the prize for the first racer to finish behind the rolling cheese?
+- What is the prize for the first racer to finish behind the rolling cheese in the cheese-rolling race?

 LISTEN TO THIS STORY